csb324/eleventy-obsidian-ninareth/notes/Inventory/Items/necromantic spikes.md

 Status: " Inert"
 Affiliation:
   - Wait There's a Lot of Undead
-  - Who's Undead is That
+  - Whose Undead is That
   - Morthos
 ---
 # Necromantic Spikes